saltstack/salt/doc/topics/releases/nitrogen.rst

           - do_stuff: True

 - Previous behaviour of the function :py:func:`module.run <salt.states.module.run>` is
+  still kept by default and can be bypassed in case you want to use behaviour above.
-  still supported and can be restored.
-Its implementation will be entirely removed in version "Oxygen".
-In order to access "old" function behaviour and restore compatibility with the current infrastructure, please add the following configuration to the minion setup.
+  Please keep in mind that old implementation will be entirely removed in version "Oxygen".
-  Note that the configuration below you can also deploy separately to all your minions and restart them.
+  In order to access new function behaviour, please add the following configuration to the minion setup.
+Note that the configuration below you can also deploy separately to all your minions and restart them:

 .. code-block:: yaml

-    use_deprecated:
+    use_superseded:
       - module.run